ChuksJoshuaa/Vincy-Auto-Repair-Django/README.md

 ## Deployed With

-- [Heroku](https://www.heroku.com/) - It is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud...
+- [Heroku](https://www.heroku.com/) - It is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud....

 - [Gunicorn](https://gunicorn.org/) - Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model.